Updated June 28, 2023

 - Given that a large number of commodity derivative transactions are leveraged, even a small change in the price can have a colossal impact on the portfolio gains.

-- The prices of commodities are largely dependent on their market demand and supply, which results in inhigh volatility.
+- The prices of commodities are largely dependent on their market demand and supply, which results in high volatility.
 Hence, the price movement of the commodities requires extensive monitoring.

 So, it can be seen that commodity derivatives can be useful for traders and investors in multiple ways.
-These alternative investment avenues have the potential to earn profits in the long run if the investors execute the trades in a systematic way.
+These alternative investment avenues have the potential to earn profits in the long run if the investors systematically execute the trades.

 This is a guide to Commodity Derivatives.
-Here we also discuss the introduction and functions of commodity derivatives along with advantages and disadvantages. you may also have a look at the following articles to learn more –
+Here we also discuss the introduction and functions of commodity derivatives along with their advantages and disadvantages.
+You may also have a look at the following articles to learn more –